 - In the official release day of the application, it was downloaded more than 1 million times.

-- The now ex CEO Kevin Systrom met Mark Zuckerberg 3 times before committing to sell it to the Facebook owner – only after self management of the company was confirmed.
+- The now ex CEO Kevin Systrom met Mark Zuckerberg 3 times before committing to selling it to the Facebook owner – only after self-management of the company was confirmed.

 - The top 5 most followed profiles as of now (June 2019) are: